temporal-community/temporal-ai-agent/README.md

 cp .env.example .env
 ```

+### LLM Provider Configuration

+The agent can use either OpenAI's GPT-4o or a local LLM via Ollama.
+Set the `LLM_PROVIDER` environment variable in your `.env` file to choose the desired provider:

+- `LLM_PROVIDER=openai` for OpenAI's GPT-4o
+- `LLM_PROVIDER=ollama` for the local LLM via Ollama (not recommended for this use case)

+### OpenAI Configuration

-The agent requires an OpenAI key for the gpt-4o model.
-Set this in the `OPENAI_API_KEY` environment variable in .env
+If using OpenAI, ensure you have an OpenAI key for the GPT-4o model.
+Set this in the `OPENAI_API_KEY` environment variable in `.env`.

+### Ollama Configuration

+To use a local LLM with Ollama:

+1. Install [Ollama](https://ollama.com) and the [Qwen2.5 14B](https://ollama.com/library/qwen2.5) model.
+   - Run `ollama run <OLLAMA_MODEL_NAME>` to start the model.
+Note that this model is about 9GB to download.
+   - Example: `ollama run qwen2.5:14b`

+2. Set `LLM_PROVIDER=ollama` in your `.env` file and `OLLAMA_MODEL_NAME` to the name of the model you installed.

+Note: The local LLM is disabled by default as ChatGPT 4o was found to be MUCH more reliable for this use case.
+However, you can switch to Ollama if desired.

 ## Agent Tools
 * Requires a Rapidapi key for sky-scrapper (how we find flights).
 Set this in the `RAPIDAPI_KEY` environment variable in .env